rnietoe/Training/docs/AWS/04-Compute.md

 * **On Demand**: low cost, paying by hour or second.
 You have full control over its lifecycle—you decide when to launch, stop, hibernate, start, reboot, or terminate it.
 Sample: when **task run uninterrupted** from start to finish
 * **Reserved**: the most economical option for **long-term workloads** with predictable usage patterns.
 Contract terms are 1 to 3 years.
 It includes different discounts
 	* **Standard** Reserved instances (75% off on demand instances).

-Cannot be moved between regions.
-You can choose if a Reserved Instance applies to either a specific AZ, or an entire Region, but you cannot change the region.
+	!!!danger "Standard Reserved Instances cannot be moved between regions: You can choose if a Reserved Instance applies to either a specific AZ, or an entire Region, but you cannot change the region."

 	* **Convertible** Reserved instances (54%)
 	* **Schedule** Reserved instances, based on times
 * **Spot**: taket advantage of **unused** EC2 capacity.
 It can accept interruptions.
 Used for various stateless, fault-tolerant, or flexible applications such as big data, containerized workloads, CI/CD, web servers, HPC (high-performance computing), and other test & development workloads.
 Extra charge when you terminate the instance